vstrien/MCW-Migrate-EDW-to-Azure-SQL-Data-Warehouse/Hands-on lab/HOL step-by-step - Migrate EDW to Azure SQL Data Warehouse.md

     TRUNCATE TABLE dbo.FactResellerSales_STAGE
     ```

 3. Launch the Chrome browser, and navigate to the Azure portal.
-From the Azure portal, navigate to the CohoCloud resource group, open your Azure Data Factory and click the **Author & Monitor** tile.
+From the Azure portal, navigate to the CohoCloud resource group, open your Azure Data Factory and select the **Author & Monitor** tile.

     ![Image of the Author and Monitor tile.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image77.png "Author and Monitor")

-4. Click the edit button on the left side of the Data Factory portal.
+4. Select the edit button on the left side of the Data Factory portal.

     ![In the Data Factory portal, the edit icon is selected.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/2019-06-14_14-39-23.png "Data Factory edit button")

-5. Click the **+** symbol and select **Pipeline**.
+5. Select the **+** symbol and select **Pipeline**.

     ![In the Data Factory authoring portal, the plus sign is circled and Pipleline is circled in the sub-menu.](images/Hands-onlabstep-by-step-MigrateEDWtoAzureSQLDataWarehouseimages/media/image79.png "New pipeline")